 This scrumptious Kentucky Butter Cake Recipe is a super moist vanilla butter pound cake with a sweet butter sauce that soaks through the cake.
 The sweet buttery sauce is brushed on the outside of the cake, creating a heavenly crisp crust that takes this cake over the top with the flavor of vanilla and butter.
 Prepare to be wowed.

-One would wonder why it is called Kentucky But r Cake when the base for this recipe mes from Nell Lewis of Platte City, Missouri.
-She won the Pillsbury Bake-Off Contest back in 1963 th this cake re pe.
+One would wonder why it is called Kentucky Butter Cake when the base for this recipe cam from Nell Lewis of Platte City, Missouri.
+She won the Pillsbury Bake-Off Contest back in 1963 with this cake recipe.

-Sometimes life just calls r cake and butter!
+Sometimes life just calls for cake and butter!
 This cake is what dreams are made of.
 If you have never made a Kentucky butter Cake, I am going to let you know that they are dangerous.
 Yes, I said it.
 I am just putting it out there.
 If you have intentions of eating just a small portion of this cake, then you had better be prepared to deliver pieces to the neighbors as quickly as possible or freeze it as soon it cools.
+This cake is even more delicious on the second day.
+Trust me on that one!
+If you like this cake, you must try lemon pound cake, gooey butter cake, and cream cheese pound cake.

-First, in a medium bowl, whisk together the flour, sugar, baking powder, baking oda, and salt.
+First, in a medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
 Now cream the butter and sugar together using a stand mixer fitted with the paddle attachment or hand mixer until it is light and fluffy.
 Then, combine your milk and vinegar to make buttermilk.
-While the buttermilk is working its magic, dd the eggs one at a time nd the vanilla to the butter mixture stirring just until incorporate between each egg.
+While the buttermilk is working its magic, add the eggs one at a time and the vanilla to the butter mixture stirring just until incorporated between each egg.

-While the cake is cooling in a saucepan over medium heat, combine the butter, sugar, and brandy.
-C ok until everything is melted, stirring very frequently.
-D not let the butter glaze boil.
-Remove from the heat and stir in the vanilla.
-R serve 1/3 cup of the butter sauce to brush over the top of the cake.
+Reserve 1/3 cup of the butter sauce to brush over the top of the cake.
+Remove the cake from the oven but do not remove it from the pan.
+Poke holes in the cake using the small end of a chopstick.
 Pour the butter sauce into the holes slowly and carefully.
-Let the cake cool on a cooling rack for a tota of 30 minutes before inverting.
+Let the cake cool on a cooling rack for a total of 30 minutes before inverting.
 Gently brush the remaining glaze over the cake.

 - Use the smaller end of a chopstick, a thick bamboo skewer, or even a straw to poke holes in the cake.

-- The cake should cool for abou 30 minutes total time after taking it out of the oven before inverting, so plan everything accordingly.
-Too short of time or too long of time could cause the cake to stick.
+- The cake should cool for about 30 minutes total time after taking it out of the oven before inverting, so plan everything accordingly.
+Too little time or too much time could cause the cake to stick.

-- Store this cake wrapped with plastic wrap or stored in an airtight container on the counter for up to 2 days or in the ref gerator for up to 5 days.
+Store this cake wrapped with plastic wrap or stored in an airtight container on the counter for up to 2 days or in the refrigerator for up to 5 days.

 Kentucky Butter Cake